Oblique parameters of BSM models with three CP-even neutral scalars: Conclusions

 \section{Conclusions}

-Considering three BSM scenarios, each having three CP-even neutral scalars, we calculate the oblique parameters viz., $S$, $T$, $U$, $V$, $W$, and $X$.
-We consider the extension of the SM with two real singlet scalars, with one complex doublet and one real singlet scalar, and finally with two complex doublets.
+Considering three BSM scripts, each having three CP-even neutral scalars, we cipher $\mathbb{S}$, $\mathbb{T}$, $\mathbb{U}$, $\mathbb{V}$, $\mathbb{W}$, and $\mathbb{X}$.
+We consider the extension of the SM with two singlet scalars that are real, with one complex fellow and one real singlet scalar, and eventually with two complex scalars.
 We give the expressions, considering all the CP-even neutral scalars having VEVs.
-As we have already discussed, we present the expressions of the oblique parameters in such a way that, the knowledge of the mixing matrices for each model is enough to extract the full expression of the oblique parameters of that particular model.
-These expressions are valid for the cases, where all the CP-even neutral scalars have VEVs and mix with each other, as well as for the special cases, when one of the three CP-even neutral scalars does not possess VEV and the mixing between them is restricted.
+As we've formerly bandied, we present the expressions of the oblique parameters in such a way that the knowledge of the mixing matrices for each model is enough to prize the full expression of the oblique parameters of that particular model.
+These expressions are valid for the cases, where all the CP- indeed neutral scalars have VEVs and blend with each other, as well as for special cases when one of the three CP- indeed neutral scalars doesn't retain VEV and the mixing between them is confined.

-The Rx2SM, having no BSM charged scalars, does not contribute to the oblique parameter $X$.
-One thing is to be noted that, the expressions of the oblique parameters are quite simpler for the extension of the SM with singlets than that with doublets, as expected.
-It is reflected in our result, as one can see that, the expresssions are simplest for Two Real Singlat scalars extended SM, a little complicated for N2HDM, and toughest for 3HDM, among the three BSM models, we considered.
+The Rx2SM, having no BSM- charged scalars, doesn't contribute to the oblique parameter $\mathbb{X}$.
+One thing is to be noted that, the expressions of the oblique parameters are relatively simpler for the extension of the SM with singlets than that with doublets, as anticipated.
+Among the three BSM models, we accounted, one can conclude that, the expressions are simplest for Two Real Singlet scalars extended SM, a little complicated for N2HDM, and toughest for 3HDM, which is also reflected in the plots.

-{\em {\bf Acknowledgements}} --- The author would like to acknowledge the SERB grant CRG/2018/004889.
-The author also thanks Prof. Anirban Kundu for useful discussion.
-This work is done independently, without any financial support, as the author is an honorary fellow.
+{\em {\bf Acknowledgements}} --- The author thanks Prof. Anirban Kundu for useful discussions.
+The major part of this work is done independently, without any financial support, as the author is an honorary fellow under the SERB grant CRG/2018/004889.
+The last part of this work is done with the financial support of the ANRF-NPDF scholarship with grant no. PDF/2022/001784.

 {\Alph{section}}